amlun/linda/README.md

  - [x] Simple dispatcher with func as the queue
  - [ ] Manage a queue pool and support priority queue

+### Linda Scheduler

+ - [x] Simple scheduler with multi periods, one period with one schedule worker
+ - [ ] Distribute scheduler workers

 ### Broker List